deweysasser/locksmith/README.md

 * ingest 10000 SSH keys from disk in 208 seconds on 2-core,
-  hyperthreaded 2.8GHz system with 16G of RAM (fully consumes CPU, memory usage no apparant at system level).
+  hyperthreaded 2.8GHz system with 16G of RAM (fully consumes CPU, memory usage not apparant at system level).

 * Fetch from accounts in parallel: